geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 15. Select **OK** to create the record.

 16. In the **Resource Record Type** window, select **Done**.
 Note how this Text (TXT) record appears in the details pane on the right for the XXYYZZa.xxxCustomDomainxxx.xxx domain that you previously created.
-Leave your DNS Manager window open as you will return to it in a later step in this task.
+Leave your DNS Manager window open but minimize it as you will return to it in a later step in this task.

 17. You are now ready to return to the Microsoft 365 admin center and resume adding the domain record.
 If you’ll recall, when you were earlier adding the domain in the Microsoft 365 admin center, you indicated that you wanted to verify the domain using a TXT record.
 At that point you had to switch to DNS Manger and add the TXT record.
 Now that you’ve added the TXT record, you can go back to the Microsoft 365 admin center and proceed with the domain verification process.<br/>

-	‎Select the **Internet Explorer** icon on the taskbar, and then in your browser select the **Microsoft 365 admin center** tab that displays the **Verify you domain** page.
+	‎In your Internet Explorer browser select the **Microsoft 365 admin center** tab that displays the **Verify you domain** page.
 The **TXT name** should display your UPN name (XXYYZZa) and the **TXT value** should display your MS=msXXXXXXXX value.

 18. Scroll to the bottom of the window and select **Verify.**   <br/>